mateuszdorobek/python3.info/intermediate/idiom/about.rst

 Idiom About
 ===========
+* Returns iterator
-* It is not a generator
+* Generator-like - behaves similarly, but is not a generator
-* Generator-like objects
-* comprehension, generator expression
 * ``range(start, stop, step)``
 * ``reversed(iterable)``
 * ``enumerate(iterable, start=0)``